reznikmm/cortex-gnat-rts/README.md

 ### gcc6 ###

-Compatible with FSF GCC 6.
-Not maintained.
+Compatible with FSF GCC 6 and GNAT GPL 2016.
+Maintenance only.

 ### gcc7 ###